Word families are one of the building blocks for learning to read.

-Choose one of the Word Family Four Squares and see if you can find more examples in a favorite book.
+Choose one of the word family squares and see if you can find more examples in a favorite book.

 How would you add to the fun?

-If you liked this post, you may also like one of these reading games:
+If you liked this word family match game, you may also like one of these reading games:

 More games to make reading fun

 In addition to this fun word family game, here are some other fun options to help your child practice their reading skills.

 Do you want to do more activities with your kids?